ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   I chanced upon Kingsdown beach
   Chasing the drama of a spring tide
   I hurried and lengthened my stride
-  The waves were dutifully high
+  The waves were roaring, dutifully high
   Salty spray fell from the sky.

   But it was the morning light,